BirnadinErick/100DaysofCode/README.md

 I am trying to fill up some gaps in my knowledge.
 Here have you my journey with lwarning rust and some stuff.

+---

+`license.*` is to prepend LICENSE text to source files; they don't correspond to the challenge.